pagekit/docs/developer-basics/themes.md

 <p class="uk-article-lead">Create a theme to change the look of your site.</p>

-To get started with creating your own theme, read the [Theme Guide](guide-theme.md).
-Afterwards, this documents offers more information and advanced configuration possibilities.
+To get started with creating your own theme, read the [Theme Guide](../guides/create-a-theme.md).
+Afterwards, this document offers more information and advanced configuration possibilities.

 ## Doing more with themes